Checkmarx/Kotlin-SCP/src/m2-insecure-data-storage/README.md

 Identifiable Information (PII) stored on the Shared Preferences or databases used by the app.

-In the case of the [Kotlin Goat app][0], when a user performs a sign up, the credentials are stored locally inside the database.
+In the case of the [Goatlin app][0], when a user performs a sign up, the credentials are stored locally inside the database.
 Here is the extract of the SignupActivity class showing the creation of the account and how it is stored into the database: